mortie/snow/README.md

   be included from the main source file, because snow uses some static globals.
 Each `.c` file should probably still include `test.h` to help your editor out.
-* Becauste snow is based on passing blocks to C preprocessor macros, make sure to not include any unguarded commas (commas outside of parentheses).
+* Because snow is based on passing blocks to C preprocessor macros, make sure to not include any unguarded commas (commas outside of parentheses).
 The only case where I know that's relevant is in variable declarations like `int a, b, c;` - just make sure to use `int a; int b; int c;` instead.